Skip to main content

 Cooking 4-H Club

 The Cooking 4-H Club meets to cook, bake and have fun with food.
-They meet on the third Monday of the month in the evening from 6-8 p.m.
-Their roster is full at this time based on kitchen space.
-Send an email to Sarah Kocher <sarah_kocher@ncsu.edu> to be added to the 4-H Club’s email list.
+This club is for ages 10-18 years.
+They normally meet on the third Monday of the month in the evening from 6-8 p.m.
+This club is currently at capacity, with a waiting list in place.
+Contact Caldwell County 4-H for more information.

-The Cooking 4-H Club meetings are held in Lenoir at the Caldwell County Meeting Rooms and Cooperative Extension kitchen.
+The Cooking 4-H Club meetings are held in Lenoir at the Caldwell County Meeting Rooms and Cooperative Extension kitchen unless otherwise announced.
+2025 dates are as follows:

 Circuit Breakers 4-H Club

 The Circuit Breakers 4-H Club is for youth ages 10-18, and focuses on science and technology topics.
 Fun activities in STEM and electricity are planned for each meeting.
-The club is currently preparing for a drone competition.
-Meetings are held at the Extension Meeting Room (120 Hospital Ave., Lenoir).
-They are held on the first Monday of the month, unless there is a close holiday (ex: Fourth of July).
+Meetings are held at the Extension Meeting Room (120 Hospital Ave., Lenoir) unless otherwise stated.
+They are held on the first Monday of the month at 6 p.m., unless there is a close holiday (ex: Labor Day).

 Cloverbuds of Caldwell County 4-H Club